ajaykan/equity-derivatives-toolkit/README.md

 # Theta Strategy

 This repo contains tools I designed/use to sell cash-secured puts (CSP).
-These tools use probability to optimize your likelihood of profit.
-Documentation will be updated as periodically.
+These tools determine likelihood of profit probabalistically.

-`classes.py`
-User defined objects
-  - `Position`: user position in one stock
-  - `Option`: stock option with vaalid expiry in future
-  - `Portfolio`: collection of positions and options

 Uses lagging indicators including but not limited to: exponential/moving averages, moving average convergence divergence (MACD), relative strength index (RSI).
 Analyzes price action using trading ranges and by approximating support/resistance levels.
+Documentation will be updated periodically.

-`short_put.py`
+### `short_put.py`
 Allows user to find optimal entry to sell CSP by analyzing price movement

   - Moving Averages (MA):